vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof/canonicity.md

 # Proving Canonicity

-It is essential to be able to verify the latest block hash on-chain.
+It is essential to be able to verify the canonicity of the latest block hash on-chain.

-Without that - an attacker would be able to:
+Without that - an attacker would be able to successfully sumit the proof generated on:
-* Execute code on a made-up chain with prepared, malicious data;
+* a made-up chain with prepared, malicious data;
-* Execute code on a non-canonical fork.
+* a non-canonical fork.

 ## blockhash